Nutrition, Savings & Meal Prep

 What basic foods should I have for an easy-to-assemble weekly menu?

-Try to have rice, pasta, eggs, legumes, frozen vegetables, and proteins like chicken or canned tuna.
+Try to have staples like rice, pasta, eggs, legumes (canned or dried), frozen vegetables, and versatile proteins like chicken breasts, canned tuna, or tofu.
+These can be combined in countless ways for quick meals.

 How do I adapt the weekly menu if I have little time to cook every day?